Advanced visulization tutorial¶

 Accessing lower level plotting functions¶

-There are two plotting functions for each of the backends:
+There are two plotting functions, one for each of the backends:

 periodic_table_plotly